 The National Cherry Blossom Festival Parade is one of Washington, DC’s largest public events of the year, drawing about 100,000 spectators from around the world.

 The parade combines wonderful entertainment for the whole family including decorated floats, gigantic colorful helium balloons, marching bands, clowns, horses, antique cars, military and celebrity performances, 900 youth chorus members, 400 all-star dancers, the Ballou High School Marching Band, the Tamagawa University Taiko Drumming and Dance Troupe, and various cultural performing groups.

-The best way to get to the parade is by Metro.
-The closest Metro stations are Archives/Navy Memorial, Federal Triangle and Smithsonian.
-For more information about getting to the festival, see Cherry Blossom Festival Transportation Guide
+This is one of the biggest events of the year and parking is extremely limited.
+The best way to get to the parade is by Metro, and the closest Metro stations are Archives/Navy Memorial, Federal Triangle, and Smithsonian.
+For more information about getting to the festival, see our Cherry Blossom Festival Transportation Guide.

 The parade is free and open to the public, but for $20 to $27 you may purchase a reserved grandstand seat.
 The reserved seating section is along Constitution Avenue, between 15th and 17th Streets, providing the best view of all the floats and performers.
 However, space is limited so make sure you reserve your spot today if you plan on purchasing a reserved seat.

 The National Cherry Blossom Festival is an annual two-week, city-wide event featuring more than 200 international cultural performances and over 90 other special events.
 For a complete list of performers and events, check out this National Cherry Blossom Festival schedule.